djin16/amazon-pricing-sales-dashboard/README.md

 - Products with higher ratings and high review counts tend to have stronger performance scores.
 - Some products have high discounts but relatively low ratings, which may indicate potential product quality or customer satisfaction issues.
 - Category-level analysis helps compare average rating, discount, and product count across different product groups.

+This project successfully cleaned and analyzed Amazon product data using Python, SQL, and Power BI.
+The final dashboard provides useful insights into product performance, category trends, discount patterns, review strength, and customer sentiment.

+The analysis shows that strong product performance is usually related to a combination of high ratings, high review activity, reasonable discounts, and positive customer sentiment.
+The project also identifies high-risk products and hidden gem products, which can help businesses make better pricing, marketing, and product improvement decisions.

+Overall, this project demonstrates practical data analysis skills, including data cleaning, feature engineering, SQL querying, dashboard building, and business insight generation.